 Part of overcoming the tingling feet sensation is simply reminding yourself it's nothing to worry about.
 Talking to your doctor can be a big help - by ruling out diabetes, heart disease, etc., you can learn to be more confident about what your tingling sensations "mean."

 But unfortunately that's rarely enough.
 Those with anxiety often talk themselves into believing that their doctors missed something.
 So you'll also need to figure out how to distract yourself from your worried thoughts.
 It's not necessarily important how you do this as long as you do it in a way that is healthy for your mood.
 For example:

 - Talking to a friend on the phone.

 - Going for a nice walk.

 The goal is to essentially take your mind off of your distressing symptom and put it on something that isn't as distressing.
 Something as simple as drinking water can be a huge benefit to those with tingling symptoms simply because looking for the water and drinking it is enough to make them focus less on the way their feet feel.

-Still, the only way to cure the sensation once and for all is to cure your anxiety.
+Still, the best way to improve symptoms is to reduce anxiety symptoms.
 Only by decreasing the amount of focus and energy you place onto those negative sensations, and stop the way your mind wanders and worries will you be able to successfully find some relief.
-Tingling feet is going to happen, but if you can learn to control your anxiety you'll stop worrying about how your feet feel, and you'll potentially stop your tingling feet altogether.
+Tingling feet may happen, but if you can learn to control your anxiety you'll stop worrying about how your feet feel, and you'll potentially stop your tingling feet altogether.